necosta/website/docs/intro.md

 # Intro

 A collection of notes on several areas of software development:
-- Development skills
+- Development
-- Technology skills
+- Technology
-- Soft skills
+- Other